seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 **GRATIANO**
 Not on thy sole, but on thy soul, harsh Jew,
 Thou makest thy knife keen; but no metal can,
-No, not the hangman’s axe, bear half the keenness
+No, not the hangman's axe, bear half the keenness
 Of thy sharp envy.
 Can no prayers pierce thee?

 **SHYLOCK**
 No, none that thou hast wit enough to make.

 **GRATIANO**
-O, be thou damn’d, inexecrable dog!
+O, be thou damn'd, inexecrable dog!
 And for thy life let justice be accused.
 Thou almost makest me waver in my faith
 To hold opinion with Pythagoras,
 That souls of animals infuse themselves
 Into the trunks of men: thy currish spirit
-Govern’d a wolf, who, hang’d for human slaughter,
+Govern'd a wolf, who, hang'd for human slaughter,
 Even from the gallows did his fell soul fleet,
-And, whilst thou lay’st in thy unhallow’d dam,
+And, whilst thou lay'st in thy unhallow'd dam,
 Infused itself in thee; for thy desires
 Are wolvish, bloody, starved and ravenous.

 **SHYLOCK**
 Till thou canst rail the seal from off my bond,
-Thou but offend’st thy lungs to speak so loud:
+Thou but offend'st thy lungs to speak so loud:
 Repair thy wit, good youth, or it will fall
 To cureless ruin.
 I stand here for law.